A morning in Zaanse Schans, Amsterdam

 From Amsterdam Central take the train to Zaandijk Zaanse Schans – the station stop.
 Once you come out of the station, you’ll be guided by pretty floral stone designs embedded in the pavement.
 With a flowered path leading the way you really can’t get lost!
 You’ll eventually get to a cool looking bridge and the entrance to Zaanse is just over it on the left.

-You can also take a ferry from Amsterdam Central to Zaanse Schans ferry stop.
+You can also take a ferry from Amsterdam Central.